lzinga/AutoWeb/README.md

 can be improved in the library and I welcome any suggestions/requests.

 ## Why?
-I found myself in a position where I wouldn't do certain tasks because the process would be annoying and distract from the larger more important tasks at hand.
-For example, creating tickets in a system that was not designed for and does not work for the team I was a member of.
-However we were still required to open tickets which would take longer than the amount of time actually completing the work requested.

-This was not the only reason and instead of going on and on about the frustrations that we all face within our jobs.
+There were many times I wanted to create a quick project that would automate a process I do often, or tasks that are cumbersome and annoying.
+However from my experience
+Selenium had quite a bit of overhead and can feel clunky/messy if you wanted to spin up something quickly.
+So here we are.

+As an example I have to open tickets in part of my job in a system that is __not__ user friendly, does not give access to API, nor was it built with my group in mind.
+Alas we are still required to open tickets in said system.
+So...
+I will be using this library to automate the process to be much simpler and quicker for my team.
 I leave you with the hopes that this library can help in some way or another.

 ## Usage
 To properly load and open a browser you will need to include a web driver, by default